 Haeckel first read Darwin's Origin of Species while studying radiolaria — single-celled marine organisms with silica skeletons.
 In the years that followed, Haeckel went on to study other organisms, identifying thousands of new species, and establishing the Kingdom Protista.
 (No longer in use, Kingdom Protista included microorganisms that fit into neither animal nor plant kingdoms.)
-He marveled at medusae (cnidarians, including jellyfish), naming especially attractive specimens after the women he treasured most (second wife Agnes not included).
+And for decades, he marveled at medusae (cnidarians, including jellyfish), naming especially attractive specimens after the women he treasured most (second wife Agnes not included).

 Haeckel's science has often been criticized as too speculative, but he sometimes speculated pretty accurately about the history of marine organisms.
 The Cambrian Period, roughly 545 to 505 million years ago, marked a dramatic diversification of life forms found in the fossil record, yet the fossil record is pretty sparse before that time.
 In the 1870s, Haeckel asserted that Precambrian life forms had been tiny — roughly the same size as modern embryos.
 Modern finds of Precambrian fossils suggest that he was right.

 Haeckel was familiar with the size of embryos because he was a pioneer in the field, carrying out difficult dissections and laying the groundwork for future studies.
 He also championed the notion of "ontogeny recapitulates phylogeny," in other words the development of an individual shows the evolutionary history of its species.
 The implication was that nobody even needed paleontology to understand evolutionary history since it was all there in embryonic development, an implication few paleontologists liked.
-Haeckel compared embryos of various vertebrate species to support this argument, but exaggerated the similarity of the embryos in their early stages.
+Haeckel compared embryos of various vertebrate species to support this argument, but he exaggerated the similarity of the embryos in their early stages.
 Some of his contemporaries, Wilhelm His among them, accused him of distorting his images.
 In fairness to Haeckel, however, dissecting, observing and portraying embryos were tough tasks in the 19th century, when scientists had to work with relatively primitive equipment.
 Moreover, he followed a practice of portraying idealized "types" of organisms rather than producing faithful representations of specific individuals.
 Scientists argued over which approach was better, and this dispute influenced criticism of his work.

 The years have been kinder to the more restrained hypothesis of Karl Ernst von Baer, who argued that different species' embryos look more alike than do the adults.
 In fact, embryos of different species pass through a development stage in which they look more alike than at earlier or later stages.
 Research published in 2010 found that the genes expressed at this particular stage evolved far earlier than the genes expressed at other stages in embryonic development.
 So although ontogeny doesn't recapitulate phylogeny, the processes do exhibit links to each other, and the Nature issue including the 2010 bore one of Haeckel's embryo pictures on its cover.

 Haeckel's enthusiasm for recapitulation likely reached its lowest point in the first edition of Natürliche Schöpfungsgeschichte ("History of Creation") when he showed woodcuts of the early stages of dog, chicken and turtle embryos, defying the reader to detect a difference.
 Detecting any difference was impossible.
 The printer used the same woodcut three times.
 In fact, the actual embryos were remarkably similar at that stage, but the woodcut blunder followed Haeckel for decades.

 Haeckel also turned his attention to human evolution, and he argued that the process consisted of precisely 22 phases, each better than the last, and the 21st — the "missing link" — being a halfway step between apes and humans.
 He even formally named this missing link Pithecanthropus alalus, translated as "ape man without speech."
 Haeckel disagreed with Charles Darwin about the birthplace of our species, believing Southeast Asia was a better bet than Africa.
-(The missing link was what the Dutchman Eugène Dubois, discoverer of Homo erectus, would later resolve to find.)
-Zoologists have revised the rules since Haeckel's time, prohibiting the naming of a species that is yet to be found.
+(The missing link was what the Dutchman Eugène Dubois, discoverer of Homo erectus, would later resolve to find in Indonesia.)
+Zoologists have revised the rules since Haeckel's time, prohibiting the naming of a species that no one has yet found.

 Over the years, Haeckel published human tree diagrams showing the relative positions of what he saw as different human species.
 Not surprisingly, Germanic Caucasians ranked up there at the top.
 What might surprise those who link Haeckel to 20th-century fascism was that Jews ranked at the top, too.
 Haeckel had Jewish friends, though he was given to occasional anti-Semitic remarks.
 Regarding other groups, Haeckel's views about race (or what he saw as separate human species) proved malleable.
 Early on, Native Americans ranked near the top, well ahead of Asians.
 Haeckel might have been swayed by Romantic literature about "noble savages."
 If so, he might have been subsequently swayed by Buffalo Bill's traveling Wild West Show, in which mean Indians were repeatedly walloped by white settlers.
 Or he might have been influenced by the fact that his books were being translated into Japanese.
 Either way, later stem trees placed Asians well ahead of the once-noble American savages.

 How racist was Haeckel?
 Given the age and culture in which he lived, he probably wasn't much worse than his contemporaries.
 But because he was a prolific author and science popularizer, he was influential, and this crystallized his views for an age that now finds them pretty repugnant.
-But anthropologists continued to argue whether human races comprised a single species well after the turn of the 20th century.
+In Haeckel's defense, anthropologists continued to argue whether human races comprised a single species well after the turn of the 20th century.
 But essayist Bernd Brunner opines that Haeckel can't be absolved of all responsibility for the ideas he entertained or, more significantly, wrote down and published.
 He did, after all, want to persuade others.

 Haeckel was complicated.
 He generally opposed war, hating situations where revolvers trumped brains and, though he criticized religion for offering too much sappy compassion to the weak and undeserving, he pointed out that human compassion arose "millennia before Christ."